maoberlehner/markus-oberlehner-net/resources/articles/2017-02-05_test-driven-development-with-javascript-using-ava-and-sinonjs.md

 # Test driven development with JavaScript using ava and Sinon.JS
 For a long time testing and test driven development (TDD) was kind of a magical thing to me.
 I didn't really know what it meant and it seemed to be something only “real” developers can do correctly.
 Many developers suffer from imposter syndrome and so did (sometimes even today do) I and I was too scared to get into this magical thing called TDD.

 Two or three years ago I started to work on some open source projects and I needed a way to stop things from breaking because of changes made to the codebase.
-So I bit the bullet and started to write tests for my projects.
+I bit the bullet and started to write tests for my projects.
 I did everything wrong what you can do wrong, but tagging a new release knowing everything still works as expected is just a great feeling.
 It was amazing

 Up until this day I'm still learning how to do this testing thing correctly and most of the time I still write my tests after I wrote the code (so I actually don't do TDD).